About Karen

 What is Psychotherapy?

-Psychotherapy is help to resolve deep, painful and lasting emotional issues by talking to, and receiving feedback from, an empathic and suitably trained professional.
+Psychotherapy is help to resolve deep, painful and lasting emotional issues by talking to,

 What is the difference between Psychotherapy and Counselling?